MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/modeldb.rst

 Introduction
 ============

 It is required that the LFRic code be able to run more than one instance of a "model" from the same executable.
-For example you might want to run a linear model and its adjoint in the same executable.
+For example, you might want to run a linear model and its adjoint in the same executable.
 Or you might want to run a number of members of an ensemble simultaneously from the same executable.

 In order to make this possible, multiple versions of the scientific and technical state of the model need to be held.
 This data will include: